 Our Clinic

-The Genesis Neuroscience Clinic’s multidisciplinary team has expertise in providing clinical care and support for those with memory disorders, Alzheimer’s disease and other neurodegenerative dementias.
+The Tennessee Memory Disorders Clinic’s multidisciplinary team has expertise in providing clinical care and support for those with memory disorders, Alzheimer’s disease and other neurodegenerative dementias for over 6,500 patients in the East Tennessee region and in the Southeast.

 Medical Director